TBalo/ExerciseTracker/README.md

-You can test the api endpoint with postman, insomnia, etc. using the url below [http://localhost:5000/](http://localhost:5000/) Modify the url accordingly to get the list of user, post to create a new user, get the list of exercises, modify and create a new exercise.
+You can test the api endpoint with postman, insomnia, etc. using the url below [http://localhost:5000/](http://localhost:5000/) Modify the url accordingly to get the list of users, post to create a new user, get the list of exercises, modify and create a new exercise.